 Fajardo shares his memories of his past self, before he left normal behind.
 He used to look at influencers on social media.
 Admitting that he had jealously, how they had the good life, he found himself asking: “How can I make a million.”
 Stuck in that paradigm, it was a vortex, keeping him trapped in ego.
 One day the question came to him.
 “How can I help a million people?
 How can I give at least $1 of value to 1 million people.”
 And that was when everything flipped.

 In December, LNB hosted a party in Miami’s artsy Wynwood District during Art Basel in Miami.
 “At the end of December, LNB will be hosting a 9,000 person party at the UCCU center in Orem Utah.
 The events hosted by LNB are emmersive experiences that marry modern art to new tech, including augmented or virtual reality experiences.
 “They are catalysts for attendees to become the best version of themselves, and to create things that matter,” says Fajardo.
 He added: “It all starts with you making the choice.
-You either stay normal or you leave normal behind.”Opinions expressed here by Contributors are their own.
+You either stay normal or you leave normal behind.”Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.